-- Cohort Model The exclusive 8-10 member cohort model offers a special opportunity for camaraderie, collaboration and friendships. - Field Visits Your full-time commitment to the program affords the opportunity to explore schools, meet with school administrators, and experience - first-hand - different models of instruction. - O Guest Speakers Various advanced learning seminars and sessions may be offered throughout the school year.
-These classes will be incorporated into the PEP/Student Teaching Seminar and will be facilitated by Dr. Salomon.
-These sessions meet on select dates that the regularly scheduled PEP Seminar classes do NOT meet.
-Exact schedule of meeting dates will be shared with you. - Final Project A final portfolio is the capstone project for Azrieli's traditional students, where students showcase their learning and growth in an online portfolio.
+- Cohort Model The exclusive 8-10 member cohort model offers a special opportunity for camaraderie, collaboration and friendships. - Field Visits Your full-time commitment to the program affords the opportunity to explore schools, meet with school administrators, and experience - first-hand - different models of instruction. - Guest Speakers Various advanced learning seminars and sessions may be offered throughout the school year.
+These classes will be incorporated into the PEP/Student Teaching Seminar and will be facilitated by Dr. Salomon. - Final Project A final portfolio is the capstone project for Azrieli's traditional students, where students showcase their learning and growth in an online portfolio.
 PELE's final project will be different from Azrieli's and will not necessarily take the form of a portfolio.
 In accordance with constructivist principles, design of the final project will be determined mostly by students, will be a collaborative endeavor, and will call for the synthesis of all learning from coursework, student teaching and field visits.
 You will complete your final project towards the end of the Spring semester. - Scholarship As a fellow, you receive tuition scholarship above the 50% that Azrieli generally offers most students.
 Additional YU fees, such as technology, registration, and graduation fees, are not covered through this scholarship.